cafischer/cafischer.github.io/_posts/2017-12-25-Bessel-Correction.md

 ---
 category: Statistics
+title: "Bessel Correction or why to use n-1 instead of n as divisor for the variance"
 ---

 Statistics are always based on a sample drawn from a larger population.
 But the sample drawn may not be the best representative of the whole population so that a statistic, for instance the mean of the sample, may deviate from the population mean.
 This is ok as long as - on average - we are getting it right.